This guide can be followed for both App and Pages router as well as Server Actions.

 Visit the Trigger.dev dashboard to see your run.

-Add your environment variables (optional)
+Manually add your environment variables (optional)

 If you have any environment variables in your tasks, be sure to add them in the dashboard so deployed code runs successfully.
 In Node.js, these environment variables are accessed in your code using process.env.MY_ENV_VAR.

 In the sidebar select the “Environment Variables” page, then press the “New environment variable” button.
-Environment variables page

 You can add values for your local dev environment, staging and prod.
-Environment variables

 You can also add environment variables in code by following the steps on the Environment Variables page.

-Deploying your task in Next.js
+Deploying your task to Trigger.dev

 For this guide, we’ll manually deploy your task by running the CLI deploy command below.
 Other ways to deploy are listed in the next section.